MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 HoloLens 2 anti-persistence guarantees its users that even in the rare situation that a runtime compromise of the system were to ever occur – such as a remote exploit – such an event would be mitigated with all malicious code removed from the system simply by powering off the device.
 To further strengthen its anti-persistence, HoloLens 2 has added powerful integrity protection, and put read-only protections in place.

 Persistence to operating system data in form of data is still possible, unless the user performs Push-button reset (PBR) of the device that wipes all mutable partitions.
-While persistence to immutable partitions is made much harder, the user needs to PBR the Hololens 2 to remove any possible threat-persistence from mutable parts.
+While persistence to immutable partitions is made much harder, the user needs to PBR the HoloLens 2 to remove any possible threat-persistence from mutable parts.

 ## Code integrity protection